 If you’ve played tennis, then you’ll know HEAD as a serious racket sport brand.

 And they’ve dedicated themselves to pickleball by making a wide range of paddles; from beginner level paddles to 5.0 pro level paddles.

 In fact, 5.0 professional and gold medal winner Sarah Ansboury is sponsored by HEAD.

 HEAD Radical Elite Specs

-The Radical Elite is heavier than the Synapse but is still very much a beginners paddle.
+The Radical Elite is heavier than the Prince but is still very much a beginners paddle.

 Its average weight range is somewhere between 8.1 and 8.3 ounces.
 This is tailor made for someone who likes a little more “oomph” on their swings.

 It’s also got a long 16 inch paddle face for easier reach.
 This makes it more forgiving for newer players.